emfcamp/badge-2024-documentation/docs/tildagon-apps/examples/snake.md

 __app_export__ = SnakeApp
 ```

-Go ahead and run your app in the simulator to ensure your snake can eat the food:
+Go ahead and run your app to ensure your snake can eat the food:

 ![App showing the snake moving slowlier](../../images/snake/eat.gif){: style="margin:auto;display:block;" }